-Cumulative satisfaction from the transactional surveys in 2023/24 (refer to below table) was 92.8%.
-Three of the twelve surveys exceeded their stretching targets, and another six almost met their targets (several of these had high performance against very high targets).
+Cumulative satisfaction from the transactional surveys in 2022/23 (refer to table seven) was 92.63%.
+Two of the twelve surveys exceeded their stretching targets, and another five almost met their targets (several of these had high performance against very high targets).